 One of the most important concepts in technical analysis is the concept of trend.
-The technical analyst operates on the assumption that prices move in trends, the goal being to identify the trend as early as possible in order to trade in that direction.
+The technical analyst operates on the assumption that prices move in trends, the goal is to identify the trend as early as possible in order to trade in that direction.
 Trend can be defined as the.
-In fact, markets rarely move in straight lines but through a series of peaks and troughs that are referred to resistance and support levels respectively.
+The markets rarely move in straight lines but through a series of peaks and troughs that are referred to resistance and support levels respectively.

 It is the direction of these successive highs and lows which constitutes the market trend.
 Hence,an uptrend is defined as a series of, while a downtrend is a .

 The basic idea behind these support-resistance theory is that the understanding of the future lies in the past.
 Price levels that were significant in the past will be of importance for the price action in the future.

 Usually a support or resistance level is identified by previous lowsb> or previous highs and is a level beyond which process may have difficulty in moving.
 They are therefore considered important levels in connection with buying and selling decisions.

 Big Figures often become psychological resistance or support levels.
 We see this happen in all markets.
 The bigger the figure, the bigger the support or resistance.